Bowling Party Hero Banner

 girl celebrating a strike at tenpin bowling

-Tenpin Edinburgh has got plenty of other activities to keep you entertained.
-Take a break from the lanes and head over to the bar for a refreshing drink or a quick snack.
-Or challenge your friends to a game of table tennis or pool.
+Tenpin Edinburgh has plenty of other activities to keep you entertained.
+Why not make singing in the shower a thing of the past and check out our Edinburgh karaoke rooms where you can sing your hearts out to your favourite karaoke songs?
+Head over to the bar for a refreshing drink or a quick snack or challenge your friends to a game of table tennis or pool.
 There are even fun-filled arcade games to keep you entertained.

 13. Try Some Traditional Scottish Food